-In Windows, make a copy of the ThermoCustomReportBaseTemplate.xltm file and name the new copy MyCalibrationReport.xltm.
+In Windows Explorer, make a copy of the ThermoCustomReportBaseTemplate.xltm file and name the new copy MyCalibrationReport.xltm.

-✤ To load the template file
+❖ To load the template file

 - 1. Open the Excel application. - 2.
-Click the Excel application icon, n , and choose Open. - 3.
+Click the Office button, , and choose Open. - 3.
 In the Open dialog box, double-click MyCalibrationReport.xltm.